 Note: VR does not reclaim equipment that is broken, outdated, or no longer under warranty.
 If in doubt, the VR counselor contacts the PSART.

-The VR counselor refers to the Check List for Vehicle Modification to ensure that all required steps for sponsoring a vehicle modification have been taken.

 If VR participated in the cost of the vehicle modifications and a customer's vehicle is involved in a collision, or in the event of a customer's death, the VR counselor contacts the PSART in the state office.

 C-205: Jobsite and Home Modification Services